Barabasi-Lab/AI-Bind/README.md

 AI-Bind is a pipeline which uses unsupervised pre-training for learning chemical structures and leverages network science methods to predict protein-ligand binding using Deep Learning.

-## Usage
+## Set-up and Usage

+Two usecases

+(1) Run predictions

+Run the docker file: docker run -it <placeholder> [Zohair to add this]

-Use the Python notebook VecNet-User-Frontend.ipynb to make binding predictions on unseen ligands and targets.
+Use the Python notebook VecNet-User-Frontend.ipynb to make binding predictions.

+(2) Reproducing the results

+Pull this docker image: https://hub.docker.com/r/omairs/foodome2

+This docker image contains all the data files, notebooks, and environments required to reproduce the results.

 ## Data

-Please download the data files from: https://www.dropbox.com/sh/i2gixtsik1qbjxq/AADam6kAMLZ3vl-cRfjo6Cn5a?dl=0
+Data files are available here: https://www.dropbox.com/sh/i2gixtsik1qbjxq/AADam6kAMLZ3vl-cRfjo6Cn5a?dl=0

 ## Shortcomings of existing deep models